 Are institutions eligible to apply?

-Yes, institutions are eligible.
-StopWaste considers entities such as research labs, health care facilities, colleges, universities, and fairgrounds.
+Yes, institutions such as research labs, health care facilities, colleges, universities, and fairgrounds are eligible.

 Is it an all-or-nothing application?
 For example, if we apply for the maximum and there is not enough funding (or funding will be more widely distributed), would the grant still be considered but for a lower funding amount?

-Our grants team has previously awarded reduced amounts to applicants in the past, dependent on the total number of applications received, available funding, demonstrated need, and quality of applications.
+Our grants team has previously awarded reduced amounts to applicants, dependent on the total number of applications received, available funding, demonstrated need, and quality of applications.